 1.1.
-Central Contra Costa Sanitary District (Discharger) owns and operates the Central Contra Costa Sanitary District Wastewater Treatment Plant and its wastewater collection system (collectively, the Facility).
-The Facility provides secondary
+The Vallejo Flood and Wastewater District (Discharger) owns and operates the Vallejo Flood and Wastewater District Wastewater Treatment Plant and its wastewater collection system (collectively, the Facility).
+The Facility provides secondary treatment of wastewater collected from its service area and discharges to Carquinez Strait (Discharge Point 001) and Mare Island Strait (Discharge Point 002), a tributary to Carquinez Strait.

-For the purposes of this Order, references to the "discharger" or "permittee" in applicable federal and State laws, regulations, plans, and policies are held to be equivalent to references to the Discharger herein.
+For the purposes of this Order, references to the "discharger" or "permittee" in applicable federal and State laws, regulations, plans, or policy are held to be equivalent to references to the Discharger herein.